-Any student, coach, teacher, school staff or D. administrative personnel of a member school who fails or refuses to cooperate with and assist in the investigation conducted as per this policy and after being afforded an opportunity to respond to that allegation may be:

-- Excluded from any ASAA related competition at local, zone or provincial level by the ASAA Executive for any period of time that the ASAA Executive in its absolute discretion deems appropriate; or - Subjected to such other penalty as the ASAA Executive in its absolute discretion deems appropriate. - E. Unless there are special circumstances as determined by the ASAA Executive, the investigation and decision process described in this policy will not be engaged in the period 30 clear days before the provincial championship in that sport is completed. - F. The ASAA Executive reserves the right to not engage in the decision making process described in this policy for any reason including the passage of time since the occurrence of the alleged recruitment. - G. Any student, coach, teacher, school staff or administrative personnel of a member school who violates this policy may be excluded from any ASAA related competition at local, zone or provincial level by the ASAA Executive for any period of time that the ASAA Executive in its absolute discretion deems appropriate, and may be subjected to such other penalty as the ASAA Executive in its absolute discretion deems appropriate.
+- D. Any student, coach, teacher, school staff or administrative personnel of a member school who fails or refuses to cooperate with and assist in the investigation conducted as per this policy and after being afforded an opportunity to respond to that allegation may be: - Excluded from any ASAA related competition at local, zone or provincial level by the ASAA Executive for any period of time that the ASAA Executive in its absolute discretion deems appropriate; or - Subjected to such other penalty as the ASAA Executive in its absolute discretion deems appropriate. - E. Unless there are special circumstances as determined by the ASAA Executive, the investigation and decision process described in this policy will not be engaged in the period 30 clear days before the provincial championship in that sport is completed. - F. The ASAA Executive reserves the right to not engage in the decision making process described in this policy for any reason including the passage of time since the occurrence of the alleged recruitment. - G. Any student, coach, teacher, school staff or administrative personnel of a member school who violates this policy may be excluded from any ASAA related competition at local, zone or provincial level by the ASAA Executive for any period of time that the ASAA Executive in its absolute discretion deems appropriate, and may be subjected to such other penalty as the ASAA Executive in its absolute discretion deems appropriate.
 Without limiting the generality of the foregoing, any student who has been recruited in violation of this policy may be deemed ineligible for any ASAA provincial competition or any activity leading to an ASAA provincial competition for the remainder of the school year in which the policy infraction took place. - H. In addition to any other consequences imposed, the ASAA Executive: - I. When, prior to ASAA provincial championships, it is determined that a coach, player or other person associated with a team from any ASAA member school has violated this policy, that team may be suspended from participating in ASAA provincial championship and any activity leading to an ASAA provincial championship for that season. - II.
-Where the violation is discovered after ASAA provincial championships, the team and ASAA member school found in violation of this policy may be stripped of any medals won in ASAA provincial championship or activity leading to an ASAA provincial championship and may be suspended from participation in ASAA provincial championships or any activity leading to an ASAA provincial championships or any activity leading to an ASAA provincial championships or any activity leading to an ASAA provincial championships or any activity leading to an ASAA provincial championship for the next full season of play. - III.
+Where the violation is discovered after ASAA provincial championships, the team and ASAA member school found in violation of this policy may be stripped of any medals won in ASAA provincial championship or activity leading to an ASAA provincial championship and may be suspended from participation in ASAA provincial championships or any activity leading to an ASAA provincial championship for the next full season of play. - III.
 Any coach in violation of this policy may be suspended from coaching in any ASAA provincial championship competition and in any activity leading to an ASAA provincial championship in any sport for any period of time that the ASAA Executive in its absolute discretion deems appropriate.
 Further, the ASAA member school team coached by said coach may be stripped of any medals won, and may be suspended from participation in ASAA provincial championship competition or any activity leading to an ASAA provincial championship competition for the next full season of play.